UK

 Census of England and Wales

 The UK Public Record Office releases the census returns for England and Wales via The Family History section of The National Archives.
-Census returns are closed for 100 years, so that the most recent available is for 1901.
+Census returns after 1920 are legally closed for 100 years and a similar closure has been applied to earlier censues.
+The most recent census is 1911, although the 1939 register is is available and is a good census substitute.
 Census returns prior to 1841 contained only counts and therefore are of little use to genealogists.
 Census records and indexes are available from:

 • Ancestry.co.uk available as per-per-view or by subscription.
-This is the most cost effective resource if you want to look at a lot of records.
-Currently has 1841-1901 transcribed and indexed.
+A subscription is the most cost effective resource if you want to look at a lot of records.
+Currently has 1841-1911 transcribed and indexed.
+Allows users to correct mistakes in the form of "alternative information" and this is included in the search results so the transcriptions gradually improve.

 • Family Search (The Church of Jesus Christ of Latter Day Saints) free index to 1881 census.